 Written by Amy Guyler for Chalk Line Theatre, co-directed by Sam Edmunds and Vikesh Godhwani

 Performed at the Vault Festival in February 2020.
-After a rerun this year at several location, The Nobodies will perform in August 2021 at The Pleasance in London.
+After a rerun at several location, The Nobodies toured internationally in 2021.